The best vintage trailers in Queensland

 93%

 Hervey Bay is known as the whale watching capital of the world and is just 15 minutes from Fraser Coast RV Park.
 Hervey Bay has a sheltered location, and as such is the best place on Australia’s east coast to meet the majestic humpback whales with plenty of good tour operators.
 We have suitable offerings for all types of RV’s, campers, roof top tents, camper trailers, caravans, tents, swags and motorhomes.
 Come and visit us and enjoy everything the Fraser Coast has to offer.
 You will feel like you really are on holidays.
 Located at River Heads, a great getaway from it all, yet just a stones throw from K'gari (Fraser Island), Hervey Bay and Lady Elliot Island.
 We are dog friendly and also wheelchair accessible in the Bush Kitchen and Wallaby Wash House.
 Bertha the Retro van and Gertrude the Gypsy Wagon are not wheelchair accessible.
 Mango Lodge is a totally wheelchair accessible timber cabin which has an outdoor bath.
 24 hour security access to your own private campsite.
 Free wifi, hot showers, flushing toilets, fully equipped bush kitchen and laundry.
 We have a designated area for dog lovers called Dogs Corner.
 There is a lovely paddock for the dogs to take in the country atmosphere and located right next to the 40 acre nature reserve with 4kms of walking trails, what better way to Escape, Relax and Unwind.
 69 species of birds have been identified on the property to date.
 We also provide dog minding services!
 Photo updates supplied.
 Cost is $50 per day (add to your booking).
 All you need to do is supply your dog bed and food.
 Recently our guests enjoyed a trip to Fraser Island and were very impressed with the service provided.
 So if you love your fur baby and you still want to have a holiday experience, just come and stay here and we can enhance your stay by giving your fur babies a holiday too.
 You may be moved to a different site if your chosen site is too wet.
 We use Good Riddance products for the midges & mozzies during summer because it works, its non toxic + deet free.
 We have dry firewood (hardwood) available on the verandah for $15/15kg crate.
-If the site you have chosen is unsuitable, please let us know & we will allocate you a different site.
 There are plenty of sites to choose from.
+One vehicle = 1 site - more than 1 vehicle can fit on any of the sites.

 Pets